 How to join the REA

-You can now apply for REA membership online – click here and follow the prompts, entering all relevant company information.
+You can now apply for REA membership online – click here and follow the prompts, entering all relevant company information or download the pdf form at the bottom of the page.
 Payment can be taken online by credit card or you can request an invoice to be sent to you.
 Your REA membership will commence upon notification by the REA membership team, who will then send out the relevant joining information and Welcome Pack.

 The benefits of membership and our activities